NREL/NRWAL/NRWAL/default_configs/README.rst

 ======================

-The files in this directory represent complete NRWAL configurations that can be used as examples or templates for building new configurations.
+The files in this directory represent complete NRWAL configurations that can be used out-of-the-box for wind cost analysis, or as examples / templates for building new configurations.
 NRWAL currently includes recreations of the ORCA model and the folders "2015" and "2019" correspond to original version of ORCA and the updated version, respectively.

 Examples
 ========